Shenyang1995/M4R/README.md

 Some basic explanations on the structure of the files:

-     - cochain.lean contains definitions of cochain and differential, and the proof of the most important result d^2=0.
+     - cochain.lean contains definitions of cochain and differential, and the proof of the most important lemma d^2=0.

      - cohomology.lean contains definitions of cocycle, coboundary, and cohomology